Boethius: De arithmetica

 Boethius chose to pass on the great Greco-Roman culture to future generations by writing manuals on music, astronomy, geometry and arithmetic.

-Several of Boethius' writings, which were hugely influential during the Middle Ages, drew on the thinking of Porphyry and Iamblichus.
+Several of Boethius's writings, which were hugely influential during the Middle Ages, drew on the thinking of Porphyry and Iamblichus.
 Boethius wrote a commentary on the Isagoge by Porphyry, which highlighted the existence of the problem of universals: whether these concepts are subsistent entities which would exist whether anyone thought of them, or whether they only exist as ideas.
 This topic concerning the ontological nature of universal ideas was one of the most vocal controversies in medieval philosophy.

 Besides these advanced philosophical works, Boethius is also reported to have translated important Greek texts on the topics of the quadrivium His loose translation of Nicomachus's treatise on arithmetic (De institutione arithmetica libri duo) and his textbook on music (De institutione musica libri quinque, unfinished) contributed to medieval education.
 De arithmetica begins with modular arithmetic, such as even and odd, evenly even, evenly odd, and oddly even.
 He then turns to unpredicted complexity by categorizing numbers and parts of numbers.
 His translations of Euclid on geometry and Ptolemy on astronomy, if they were completed, no longer survive.
 Boethius made Latin translations of Aristotle's De interpretatione and Categories with commentaries.
 In his article The Ancient Classics in the Mediaeval Libraries, James Stuart Beddie cites Boethius as the reason Aristotle's works were popular in the Middle Ages, as Boethius preserved many of the philosopher's works.